alifzulkifeli/firebase-firestore-01-app/README.md

 1. the state of upload. can be use to make progress bar
 2. the handling error
+3. handle what to do after uploaded. can be use to get the file url

 ```jsx
 const handleUpload = (e) => {